 | Buyer time required | 4-8 hours per contract | 15 minutes (review only) |

-The 3% average savings may sound small, but at Walmart's scale the absolute numbers are staggering.
+3% savings per contract sounds small.
+At Walmart's scale, the absolute numbers are staggering.

 If the world's largest company trusts AI to negotiate deals worth millions, the technology clearly works.
-The question for smaller companies is not "is AI negotiation ready?" but "how quickly can we implement it?"
+The question for smaller companies is not "is AI negotiation ready?" but "how fast can we get it running?"

-- Negotiates with more than 20 suppliers annually
+- Negotiates with more than 20 suppliers per year

 - Has historical procurement data for benchmarking